Spending the time to pick out the best electric-guitar gig bag has a massive payback.

-Tosnail’s Padded Electric Gig Bag is a good economy version in Amazon’s entry-level line-up.
-It is a no-frills solution that is moderately priced and designed for light travel and reliably storing your instrument at home.
-And, it performs well in both of those tasks.
+Tosnail’s Padded Electric Gig Bag is a good economy version in Amazon’s entry-level lineup.
+It is a no-frills solution that’s moderately priced and designed for light travel and reliably storing your instrument at home.
+It performs well in both of those tasks.

 The bag is designed with a 10mm padding, which while on the thinner side, will get the job done reasonably well.
 It also features backpack-style straps that are comfortable.
 Additionally, it has two well-stitched handles to carry it vertically and horizontally.

-While Tosnail does provide a neck support pillow on the inside, there is no Velcro strap to keep the neck in place.
+While Tosnail does provide a neck-support pillow on the inside, there’s no Velcro strap to keep the neck in place.
 You’ll either need to be mindful of your instrument’s weight distribution when slinging it around or you could remedy this with a DIY Velcro installation.
-Overall, the Tosnail isn’t comparable to the premium options, but then again, neither is the price tag.
+Overall, the Tosnail isn’t comparable to the premium options, but then again neither is the price tag.

 - Non-rip, waterproof nylon fabric